Accounting Cost Behavior

 Y = $14,000 + $3 x X

-Using this formula we can predict the total cost of activity in the range of 10,000 to 28,000 valves per month and then separate them into fixed and variable components.
+Using this formula we can calculate the total costs of activity in the range of 10,000 to 28,000 valves per month and then separate them into fixed and variable components.
 For example, assume that production of 24,000 valves is planned for the next period.
-Using the formula we can predict that total costs would be:
+Using the formula we can determine that the total costs would be:

 Y = $14,000 + $3 x 24,000 = $86,000

-This method is simple to use and provides clear representation of correlation between costs and volume of activity.
-However, the disadvantage of this method is difficulties that may appear when determining the location of the best-fit line.
+This method is simple to use and provides clear representation of correlation between costs and the volume of activity.
+However, the disadvantage of this method is the difficulty in determining the location of the best-fit line.

 8.3.
 Method of least squares